How to Find a Surrogate in New York or New Jersey

 - Surrogacy matching groups posting on social media and on internet forums

 - Networking with family and friends

-If you intend to work with a traditional surrogate (meaning the surrogate’s egg was used in conception) you will have to find a surrogate on your own, because matching professionals are unlikely to work on anything other than gestational surrogacies.
-Importantly, the New York surrogacy bill does not apply to traditional surrogacy arrangements and New York law will continue to severely restrict these arrangements even after the NY surrogacy law (the Child Parent Security Act) is implemented.
-Anyone contemplating a traditional surrogacy arrangement would be well advised to consult with a legal professional, prior to achieving a pregnancy, to ensure that they fully understand the legal restrictions and the risks they will confront during the process.
+If you intend to work with a traditional surrogate (meaning the surrogate’s egg was used in conception) you will have to find a surrogate on your own because matching professionals are unlikely to work on anything other than gestational surrogacies.
+Importantly, New York’s Child-Parent Security Act does not apply to traditional surrogacy arrangements and New York law will continue to severely restrict these arrangements.
+Anyone contemplating a traditional surrogacy arrangement would be well advised to consult with a legal professional prior to achieving a pregnancy to ensure that they fully understand the legal restrictions and the risks they will confront during the process.

 Many intended parents successfully find their surrogacy partner on their own, and you can too — provided you educate yourself on the process and are prepared for the realities you’ll confront along the way.

 Contact Our Law Firm About Finding Your Surrogate

 Whether you find your surrogate in New York or New Jersey, you will need to work with an attorney who can make sure you will be securely recognized as the legal parents of your child.
 Rumbold & Seidelman has the experience required to advise you through this complex process.
 If you want to begin the process of finding a surrogate, we can advise you on how to do this.
 If you have already found your surrogate in New York or New Jersey, contact us today to get started.